Savefade/RobloxMobile1.1/README.md

 # RobloxMobile1.1

-This project allows you to host a server which works on older version of Roblox Mobile (1.0 - 1.1)
+This project allows you to host a server (with all features working) which works on older version of Roblox Mobile (1.0 - 1.1)

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Warning
 Roblox 1.0-1.1.1 is insecure.
 They send the auth token in the GET request without a hash.